 For this recipe, we smoked our own pork jowl, but by all means find a smoked pork jowl to use for the recipe.
-Dice up about 1/4 pound of the smoked pork jowl, mince a garlic clove, and heat 1 tablespoon of oil, and you are already halfway done.
+Dice up about ¼ pound of the smoked pork jowl, mince a garlic clove, and heat 1 tablespoon of oil, and you are already halfway done.
 If you have problems sourcing hog jowl you can also use guanciale which you can typically find in your deli.
 In a pinch you can substitute bacon lardons, or pancetta.

 Saute the minced garlic in the oil over medium heat, then add the pork and fry to desired crispiness.
 We like ours like we like our bacon, slightly crispy, but cook it how you like.
 It is already cooked through the smoking process so it really only needs to be heated though.

 Next reduce the heat to low and stir in a can of Jalapeno Black Eyed Peas.
 We really like Trappey's but feel free to use your favorite or whatever you have available.

 Cover the pot and heat though, then keep warm until ready to serve.